-- 1. Heads/Managers should ensure that the School / Educational setting visits policy and procedures are updated and shared with staff, and that it conforms to, and follow, the requirements and recommendations of the LA. - 2.
-Ensure that arrangements are in place for the educational objectives of all visit to be inclusive. - 3.
-They will need to ensure that arrangements are in place for the governing body to be made aware of certain visits and ensure that visit arrangements and outcomes are evaluated to inform future visits and staff training needs: - 4.
-Approve visit for all educational visit prior to visit date as set out in the table below
+- 1. Heads/Managers will ensure that the School Educational Visits Policy and procedures are updated and shared with staff, and that it conforms to and follows the requirements and recommendations of the LA - 2.
+Ensure that arrangements are in place for the educational objectives of all visits to be inclusive. - 3.
+They will need to ensure that arrangements are in place for the governing body to be made aware of certain visits and ensure that visit arrangements and outcomes are evaluated to inform future visits and staff training needs. - 4.
+Approve visit for all educational visits prior to visit date as set out in the table below on page 9: